daivikpurani/Distributed-SQL-Query-Engine/README.md

 ## 🙏 Acknowledgments

 - Built with Java and the Spring ecosystem
-- Inspired by distributed database systems like Presto, SparkSQL, and Snowflake
+- Inspired by distributed database systems like Presto, SparkSQL, and modern cloud data platforms
 - Designed for educational and demonstration purposes
 - Special thanks to the Java and React communities for excellent tooling and libraries